 CA uses the National Health and Medical Research Council (NH&MRC) research grants management system.

-Applications for 2018 closed in March and are currently going through two rounds of assessment:
+Applications for grants go through two rounds of assessment:

 - Grants assessed and ranked according to the NH&MRC grants peer review process.